 About Tower of Jewels Plants

 This variety of Echium is native to the Canary Islands off the coast of Morocco.
 In this region the weather is mild with sunny warm sea breezes in summer and cool, but not freezing, winters.
 Echium tower of jewels starts its first year of life as a grayish to silver rosette set low to the ground.

 In the second year, it produces a tall, thick flower spire with slightly ragged silver foliage below.
 The spire bursts with cerise to salmon pink-cupped flowers arranged in rows upon rows.
 Each of the nearly one hundred blooms has white anthers reaching out from the throat of the flower.
 These catch the light and along with the foliage, making the plant appear to be dipped in pixie dust.

 The plants are not terribly hardy, but a greenhouse is a great method for how to grow Echium.
 Temperate and warmer zone gardeners should try growing tower of jewels as a centerpiece for the exterior landscape.
 The Echium tower of jewels flower will give you years upon years of breathtaking beauty and architectural delight.

 How to Grow Echium

-The tower of jewels plant can survive temperatures below 20 degrees Fahrenheit if given some protection but is generally a warm to temperate weather specimen.
+The tower of jewels plant can survive temperatures below 20 F. (-6 C.) if given some protection but is generally a warm to temperate weather specimen.
 Cooler areas should try to grow the plant in a solarium or greenhouse.

 The best soil is sandy to gritty and a cactus soil works well for potted plants.
 Site the Echium tower of jewels in full sun with some protection from the wind.